UK Labour kicks out Blair spin doctor Alastair Campbell | DW | 28.05.2019

 The former director of communications for Tony Blair's government has been an ardent supporter of a second referendum via the People's Vote campaign.

-As a result, Campbell admitted to voting for the Liberal Democrats in last week's European elections, a party that is unequivocal in its backing for a second vote on the United Kingdom's membership of the European Union.
+As a result, Campbell admitted to voting for the Liberal Democrats in last week's European elections, a party that is unequivocal in its backing for a second vote on the UK's membership of the European Union.

 Tactical voting the right thing to do